Search documentation...

 The builder also makes it easier to organize logic around subconditions.

-Let's say you want to create a variation of our last audience targeting customers who've recently added an item to their cart that is either expensive or has the Nike brand.
+Let's say you want to create a variation of the last audience targeting customers who've recently added an item to their cart that is either expensive or has the Nike brand.
 You could define this audience like this:

 Users who have added a product to cart within the last seven days AND one of the following is true: